snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 What is going to happen in this case is pretty simple - we try to publish an existing package version into the npm registry.
 That's why we'll get a message like _"wix-style-react@X.Y.Z already exists on registry"_ and the package wouldn't be published by no means.

-After that, the entry build would pass with the familiar result of "Success; No publish".
+After that, the entry build would pass with the familiar result of _"Success; No publish"_.

 ### Step 3 - Releasing Artifacts